kiba/Writings/fac/chp20_survival.md

 ***

-The thump of artillery sound, oddly enough, was a comforting sound.
+The thump sounds coming from artillery fire, oddly enough, was a comforting sound.

-Thump, thump, thump.
+Thump, thump, thump, all in continuous, rapid succession.

 In the distance, there were booms, catering the landscrape and exploding Grimm by the dozen.